The Provincial Nominee Program in Canada program is for workers who:

 You should have:

-• An educational credential assessment (ECA) report, from a defined organization or professional body, indicating that you achieved a foreign credential that’s equivalent to Canadian secondary school (high school)
+- An educational credential assessment (ECA) report, from a recognized organization confirming your foreign credential equals Canadian secondary school (high school).

 Settlement Funds